-A year of gardening in Central Texas is filled with joy and excitment.
-It is also full of surprises due to its unprdictable weather.
-The challenges gardeners face change on a monthly basis.
+A year of gardening in Central Texas is full of joy and excitement.
+But, it is also full of surprises due to its unpredictable weather.
+The challenges gardeners face change every month.

 January in the garden:

-January is usually the most beautiful month in the vegetable garden.
-Crops are reaching maturity and harvest is at its peak.
-It is not the busiest time of the year, though, unless your are starting your seeds indoors.
+January is the most beautiful month in the vegetable garden.
+Crops are reaching maturity, and harvest is at its peak.
+Although it is not the busiest time of the year, it is the time to start seeds indoors.

-Harvest beets, broccoli, cauliflower, cabbage, leafy greens, turnips, and carrots.
-Fresh herbs such as parsley, cilantro, and celery are also wonderful straight from the garden.
+- Harvest beets, broccoli, cauliflower, cabbage, leafy greens, turnips, and carrots.
+Fresh herbs such as parsley, cilantro, and celery are also wonderful from the garden.

-Direct sow broad beans, peas, lettuce more root crops.
+- Sow broad beans, peas, lettuce, and more root crops.

-Plant another round of brassicas and leafy greens, if you have enough space for early spring planting that is.
+- Plant another round of brassicas and leafy greens.

-Start indoors tomatoes and peppers.
-They will be the first to go in the ground in early spring.
+Start tomato, eggplant, and pepper seeds indoors.
+They will be the first to go into the ground in early Spring.
 Start them now to have strong transplants for March planting.